William de Bohun, 1st Earl of Northampton: Life

-Campaigns in Flanders, Brittany, Scotland, Sluys and Crecy
+Campaigns in Flanders, Brittany, Scotland, Sluys and Crécy

 In 1339 he accompanied the King to Flanders.
 He served variously in Brittany and in Scotland, and was present at the great English victories at Sluys and Crécy, the latter as a commander.
 His most stunning feat was leading an English force to victory against a much bigger French force at the Battle of Morlaix in 1342.
 Some of the details are in dispute, but it is clear that he made good use of pit traps, which stopped the French cavalry.

 Diplomat

-In addition to being a warrior, William was also a renowned diplomat.
+In addition to being a warrior, William was a renowned diplomat.
 He negotiated two treaties with France, one in 1343 and one in 1350.
 He was also charged with negotiating in Scotland for the freedom of King David Bruce, King of Scots, who was held prisoner by the English.

 Senior naval command

-From the 8 March 1352 to 5 March 1355 he was appointed Admiral of the Northern Seas, Fleet.
+From 8 March 1352 to 5 March 1355 he was appointed Admiral of the Northern Seas Fleet.